• Menu

 Situated within Las Alcobas Boutique Hotel in Polanco, Anatol’s menu features dishes inspired by gastronomy from Mexico´s diverse regions, although you´ll also find some international options and Italian influences.

-With a farm-to-table approach that incorporates fresh ingredients, attentive service, and a refined atmosphere, Anatol is a lively dining destination that provides a memorable sensory experience.
+With a farm-to-table approach incorporating fresh ingredients, attentive service, and a refined atmosphere, Anatol is a lively dining destination with a memorable sensory experience.

-Chef Rodrigo del Valle’s menu combines Italian influences with locally and sustainably sourced ingredients that result in small dishes served in a casual and relaxed atmosphere.
+Chef Rodrigo del Valle’s menu combines Italian influences with locally and sustainably sourced ingredients, resulting in small dishes served in a casual and relaxed atmosphere.
 This spot is perfect for enjoying the delicious culinary creations and well-served cocktails for a perfect lunch or dinner.

 Location: Las Alcobas Boutique Hotel (Av.
 Pdte.
 Masaryk 390, Polanco III Secc, Miguel Hidalgo, Mexico City)